-In July 2015, we received a Notice Letter from Par Pharmaceutical, Inc. and its subsidiary, Par Sterile Products, LLC, or collectively, Par, that Par filed an Abbreviated New Drug Application, or ANDA, containing a Paragraph IV Certification under the Hatch-Waxman Act and seeking approval from the FDA to market a generic version of OMIDRIA prior to the expiration of three Omeros patents, U.S. Patent Nos.
+In July 2015, we received a Notice Letter from Par that it had filed an Abbreviated New Drug Application, or ANDA, containing a Paragraph IV Certification under the Hatch-Waxman Act and seeking approval from the FDA to market a generic version of OMIDRIA prior to the expiration of three Omeros patents, U.S. Patent Nos.
 8,173,707, 8,586,633 and 9,066,856, which relate to OMIDRIA and that are listed in the FDA's Orange Book for OMIDRIA.
 These patents were granted following review by the U.S. Patent and Trademark Office, or USPTO, are presumed to be valid under governing law, and can only be invalidated in federal court with clear and convincing evidence.
 Following receipt of the Paragraph IV Notice Letter we filed a patent infringement lawsuit against Par in the U.S. District Court for the District of New Jersey on September 2, 2015 and a patent infringement lawsuit against Par in the U.S. District Court for the District of Delaware on September 3, 2015.
 The lawsuits were filed under the Hatch-Waxman Act alleging Par's infringement of U.S. Patent Nos.
 8,173,707, 8,586,633 and 9,066,856.
 Based on our decision to pursue the action in federal court in Delaware, we voluntarily dismissed the complaint filed in the U.S. District Court for the District of New Jersey.
 The complaint that we filed in the U.S. District Court for the District of Delaware has been served on Par and Par has filed an answer asserting defenses and counterclaims for declaratory judgment of patent invalidity and non-infringement.
-In April 2016, we amended the complaint to also assert U.S. Patent No. 9,278,101, which issued in March 2016 and was listed in the Orange Book after Par's Paragraph IV Notice Letter.
-Par has filed an answer to our amended complaint asserting defenses and counterclaims for declaratory judgment of patent invalidity and non-infringement.
-We have reviewed the assertions in Par's Paragraph IV Notice Letter and believe they do not have merit, and intend to prosecute vigorously our patent infringement claims against Par.
+In April 2016, August 2016 and November 2016, we amended the complaint to also assert infringement of U.S. Patent Nos.
+9,278,101, 9,399,040 and 9,486,406, respectively, which correspondingly issued in March 2016, July 2016 and November 2016 and were listed in the Orange Book after Par's Paragraph IV Notice Letter.
+Par has filed answers to our amended complaints asserting defenses and counterclaims for declaratory judgment of patent invalidity and non-infringement.
+Par has stipulated to infringement of each of the currently asserted patents and the court entered a partial judgment that the filing of Par's ANDA constitutes an act of infringement of each of the currently asserted patents, subject to Par's continued invalidity defenses and any challenge to enforceability.
+We have reviewed the invalidity assertions in Par's Paragraph IV Notice Letter and defenses and counterclaims and believe they do not have merit, and we intend to defend our patents vigorously in the litigation against Par.
 Under the Hatch-Waxman Act, we were permitted to file suit within 45 days from receipt of Par's Notice Letter and thereby trigger a 30-month stay of the FDA's final approval of Par's ANDA while the lawsuit against Par is pending.
 Our lawsuit against Par triggered such a stay, which is expected to remain in effect until late January 2018.